tamhuynh92/The-Book-of-R-Solutions/Chapter 11/Exercise 11.2.md

 ***b***

-b.
 A quadratic equation in the variable x is often expressed in the following form:
 ![Image1](http://latex.codecogs.com/gif.latex?k_%7B1%7Dx%5E2%20&plus;%20k_%7B2%7Dx%20&plus;%20k_%7B3%7D%20%3D%200)
 Here, k1, k2, and k3 are constants.
 Given values for these constants, you can attempt to find up to two real roots—values of x that satisfy the equation.
 Write a function that takes k1, k2, and k3 as arguments and finds and returns any solutions (as a numeric vector) in such a situation.
 This is achieved as follows: